techwithpetra/100-Days-of-Coding-/README.md

-# 100-Days-of-Coding- 1st July - 9th October
+i# 100-Days-of-Coding- 1st July - 9th October

 Day 1 - 1st July
 - Started an AWS Course on Udemy I revisted the contents of that